transmute-industries/transmute/README.md

 ### transmute-adapters

 Adapters are simple middleware used by the framework to store objects.
+Encryption should be used before saving objects to adapters.

 <!--
 ### Recommended Setup